ensemble-learning/ppt-tao/PITCHME.md

 - Moreover, CO2 adsorption is fast, and the ratelimiting step is the protonation of the adsorbed CO2 to form an adsorbed COOH intermediate

 ---
+- External CO did not influence the activity of Fe3+–N–C but largely decreased the activity of Fe2+–N–C.
+- This result suggests that at high overpotentials, CO desorption becomes rate limiting for Fe2+–N–C.
+- On the other hand, the reaction at Fe3+ sites was not limited by CO desorption and could reach a very high current density.
+- Thus, the higher activity of Fe3+–N–C compared with Fe2+–N–C at high overpotentials can be rationalized by a weaker CO binding at an Fe3+ center than at an Fe2+ center.
+---
 100-fold activity decrease going from low to high pH

 ![](assets/f1.png)